elixirschool/elixirschool/en/lessons/basics/documentation.md

 ## Best Practice

-Adding documentation should be added within the Best practices guidelines of the language.
+Documentation should be added within the Best Practices Guidelines of the language.
 Since Elixir is a fairly young language many standards are still to be discovered as the ecosystem grows.
 The community, however, tried to establish best practices.
 To read more about best practices see [The Elixir Style Guide](https://github.com/niftyn8/elixir_style_guide).